World Simulation with Video Foundation Models for Physical AI: Training

 \subsubsection{Reinforcement Learning}

 Reinforcement learning has been widely adopted in post-training to align model outputs with human preferences, either represented by human feedback~\citep{ouyang2022training} or by reward models~\citep{schulman2017proximal,guo2025deepseek}.
 For flow-based world generation, we can similarly view conditions as states and the entire denoising trajectories as actions, and leverage the reinforcement learning framework to post-train the model.
+We briefly introduce our RL mechanism below, with comprehensive techniques presented in \cite{ye2025data}.

-Specifically, we adopt VideoAlign~\citep{liu2025improving}, a VLM-based reward model that evaluates text alignment, motion quality, and visual quality to post-train [Cosmos-Predict2.5-2B] (both the pre-trained and merged model).
+We adopt VideoAlign~\citep{liu2025improving}, a VLM-based reward model that evaluates text alignment, motion quality, and visual quality to post-train [Cosmos-Predict2.5-2B] (both the pre-trained and merged model).
 We generate eight outputs with 20 diffusion steps for each input condition and then compute the advantage of each output by normalizing the reward within its rollout group, following GRPO~\citep{guo2025deepseek}.
 Due to the GPU memory constraint, the probability of each trajectory is computed by decomposing it into the sum of conditional probabilities at each step, and in practice, we compute the gradient of every two conditional probabilities based on the advantages and accumulate the gradient of the probability over the entire trajectory (ten steps in total) for one parameter update.
 The model is trained for 256 steps with a batch size of 32.
-We additionally use a more fine-grained regularization beyond the KL divergence to alleviate the reward hacking phenomenon.
-We release the EMA weight after reinforcement learning on the merged model as our final [Cosmos-Predict2.5] post-train checkpoint.
+As discussed in \cite{ye2025data}, we use diffusion loss on the fine-tuning dataset for regularization, which effectively alleviates the reward hacking phenomenon.
+We release the EMA weight after post-training on the merged model as our final [Cosmos-Predict2.5] post-train checkpoint.

 We present the reward scores on PAI-Bench before and after RL post-training in~\Cref{tab:rl_2b}.
 Both in Text2World and Image2World scenarios, and both for the pre-trained model and the merged model of the various SFT models, the reward increases by a large margin.
 We additionally conduct human voting between the videos generated by models before and after reinforcement learning, and the results are presented in \Cref{fig:win_rates_rl_is_effective}.
 In all cases, videos generated by the RL models are preferred on average.
 In summary, reinforcement learning is proven effective in improving model quality, both in terms of the reward scores and of the human voting results.